shaunrfox/Style-Guide/_posts/2016-05-20-css-text-handling.markdown

 ##### EXAMPLE VALUES: `normal`, `italic`

-This attribute is not as commonly used as some, but it's good to know how to use it.
-The above values are basically all we use.
+This attribute is basically used to set the text to italic.
+You only really need to set it to `normal` if you're overriding the `italic`.

 ---